 Located just a one minute walk from the famous Golden Roof, the four star Best Western Plus Goldener Adler in Innsbruck is a comfortable and luxurious place to stay.
 It’s ideal for those who want to explore the historic heart of the city.

-The building itself is notable, while inside you’ll find contemporary creature comforts like complimentary WiFi and a well-equipped gym.
+While the building itself is notable, inside you’ll find elegantly styled rooms combining classic and modern touches.
+Enjoy cable TV, complimentary WiFi and a well-equipped gym.

 The centrally located hotel has a bar and restaurant serving Tyrolean and international dishes.
 Outdoor dining is available during the warmer months.

-Hotel Innsbruck is also a four star property in central Innsbruck.
-Located by the river, it’s also perfect for anyone who wants to discover the historic Old Town district.
+This Innsbruck accommodation is also a centrally-located, four star property.
+Located by the river, it’s perfect for anyone who wants to discover the historic Old Town district.

 The hotel is more modern in style, so it suits those seeking a more contemporary property in the Austrian city.